 Every time you walk into the theatre, you are entering into a creative collaboration, regardless of what side of the curtain you’re on.
 But when a play is in a state of development, the audience’s collaboration is crucial!

-The Carol Shields Festival invites you to actively participate in the development of new Canadian plays.
+The Festival of New Works invites you to actively participate in the development of new Canadian plays.
 While the festival gives playwrights the opportunity to try out their work with a real audience, it cracks open the playwriting process, giving audiences the chance to get in there and muck around.

 Not only do you get to follow the journey a play takes from the seeds of an idea to a fully fleshed-out performance, but you also get to speak your mind directly to the playwright.
 The post-performance "talk back", conducted after every reading is where the collaborative rubber hits the road.